The Solar Gravitational Lens

 Photographing distant worlds by turning the Sun into a telescope.

-Picture a spacecraft far beyond Pluto—fourteen times its distance from the Sun.
-The spacecraft doesn’t point at the planet it wants to see.
-It points at the Sun.
-Around the Sun, in the glare, is a thread-thin ring of light — an image encoded in gravity.
-Over months, a world resolves.
+A spacecraft hangs far beyond Pluto, fourteen times its distance from the Sun.
+Around the Sun, in its glare, the craft finds a thread-thin ring of light, an image encoded in gravity.

 I. Turning the Sun into a Telescope